 The SPARC V8 ABI support is more robust than the V9 ABI support and can generate SPARC V9 code.
 It is highly recommended that you use the V8 ABI with LLVM, as shown below.
 Also, note that Solaris has trouble with various wide (multibyte) character functions from C as referenced from C++, so we typically configure with --disable-c-mbchar (cf. Bug 206).

 % cd build % ../src/configure --prefix=$CFEINSTALL --disable-threads --disable-nls \ --disable-shared --enable-languages=c,c++ --host=sparc-sun-solaris2.8 \ --disable-c-mbchar --program-prefix=llvm- % gmake all; gmake install

 Common Problem: You may get error messages regarding the fact that LLVM does not support inline assembly.
 Here are two common fixes:

 Fix 1: If you have system header files that include

 inline assembly, you may have to modify them to remove the inline

 src/libstdc++-v3/config/cpu/name-of-cpu/atomicity.hand apply a patch so that it does not use inline assembly.

-Porting to a new architecture: If you are porting the new front-end to a new architecture, or compiling in a different configuration that we have previously, there are probably several changes you will have to make to the GCC target to get it to work correctly.
+Porting to a new architecture: If you are porting the front-end to a new architecture or compiling in a configuration that we have not tried previously, there are probably several changes you will have to make to the GCC target to get it to work correctly.
 These include: